It took all of two minutes of playing to realize video games were now dead to her forever.

 “Nooo, that’s silly!”
 Ruby replied, trying to be distracting with an upbeat, cheery tone.

 “Ruby, what’s wrong?”
 Weiss demanded, crossing her arms and turning her body to face Ruby.
 She lifted her legs up a bit, resting them across the side of Ruby’s thigh, the weight serving to keep Ruby in place.
 Or rather, to let Ruby know Weiss wanted her to stay.
-It wouldn’t be enough to stop Ruby from Rosing away she wanted to.
+It wouldn’t be enough to stop Ruby from Rosing away if she wanted to.

 Did she want to?